-If English is not your first language you are strongly encourage to take the CELSA course placement test to evaluate your college readiness for English and reading courses.
+If English is not your native language you are strongly encourage to take the CELSA course placement test to evaluate your college readiness for English and reading courses.

-All placement test scores for Accuplacer & CELSA are valid for 2 years from the date of testing with the exception of the reading exemption score which does not expire.
-If you have any questions please contact Testing Services at email@example.com, or call 602.285.7844 for further information.
+Placement test scores are valid for 2 years from the date of testing with the exception of the reading exemption score which does not expire.
+If you have any questions please contact Testing Services at firstname.lastname@example.org, or call 602.285.7844 for further information.

 Please Note: Students may receive a “pending” score on their WritePlacer test.
-These pending tests may take up to 48 hours for post to your My.maricopa.edu student account.
+These pending tests may take up to 48 hours to post to your my.maricopa.edu student account.
 Please take your original test scores with you to your or BearTrax session.

 Students with Disabilities: If you require test accommodations due to a documented disability, please contact Testing Services for information concerning your needs at 602.285.7844.

 There are 20 questions of two primary types on the Reading Comprehension test.